 Jem Sultan: The Adventures of a Captive Turkish Prince in Renaissance Europe by John Freely.
-Jem Sultan was a son of Sultan Mehmet II.
-Jem was held prisoner for seven years in France, then imprisoned in the Vatican.
-He died in 1495, probably poisoned by Pope Alexander VI.
-From Alibris.
+A son of Mehmet II, Jem was held prisoner in France and the Vatican, and probably poisoned by Pope Alexander VI.

 1453: The Holy War for Constantinople and the Clash of Islam and the West by Roger Crowley.
 Tells the stories of two ambitious battling leaders: Mehmed II, sultan of the Ottoman Empire, and Constantine XI, the 57th emperor of Byzantium, a vivid, intense tale of courage and cruelty, technological ingenuity, endurance and luck.

 The Fall of Constantinople, 1453 by Steven Runciman explains how the Turks conquered Constantinople (now Istanbul).

 Constantinople: City of the World's Desire 1453-1924 by Philip Mansel.
 Tells the story of the city, and of the impact upon it of the Ottoman sultans and their dynasty.